LA County Public Health Issues Order to Prohibit Group Events and Gatherings, Require Social Distancing Measures and the Closure of Certain Businesses

 - For all public and private events and gatherings of 10-49 persons, the Health Officer requires that event organizers and venue operators to do the following:

-- Enforce social distancing measures by requiring attendees or groups of attendees, such as a group of family members or household contacts, who remain at the event to be separated by a distance of at least six feet during the entirety of the event or gathering.
+- Enforce physical distancing measures by requiring attendees or groups of attendees, such as a group of family members or household contacts, who remain at the event to be separated by a distance of at least six feet during the entirety of the event or gathering.

 - Provide access to hand washing facilities with soap and water or hand sanitizer that contains at least 60 percent alcohol.